NCAA Rules Summary

 2. A student-athlete cannot accept free or reduced cost room and/or board from any University of Lynchburg employee or a representative of University of Lynchburg's athletic interests.
 This includes in Virginia, in the student-athlete's home city or any other location.
 This would preclude a student-athlete from "house sitting" without paying rental costs at a comparable rate for similar housing in that locale.

 3. A student-athlete may not accept free or reduced cost storage room for personal belongings for the summer months from any University of Lynchburg employee or a representative of University of Lynchburg's athletic interests.

 4. A student-athlete cannot accept free or reduced merchandise or services from any merchant unless that free or reduced cost item is also available to the general public.

 The acceptance by a student-athlete of any of the above extra benefits is a violation of NCAA regulations and places the student-atheltes' eligibility for intercollegiate competition in immediate jeopardy.
-It is extremely important for both you and Lynchburg College to know and abide by all NCAA regulations.
+It is extremely important for both you and University of Lynchburg to know and abide by all NCAA regulations.
 If you have any questions regarding NCAA regulations, ask an athletic administrator or contact the athletic department at 434-544-8286 before doing something that may jeopardize a student-athlete's eligibility to participate in intercollegiate athletics.